akrsh24/foodie/README.md

 # Foodie
-A food ordering application, made with Zomato API
+A food ordering application, made with Zomato API and ReactJS